Is eBay Safe? How to Stay Safe on eBay – For Buyers and Sellers

 Keep all the delivery and shipment details handy

-If a buyer claims they didn’t receive an item, it’s the seller’s responsibility to prove that they actually shipped the items and they were successfully delivered.
-Seller has to upload the tracking number that that clearly shows the delivery was successful to the buyer’s address, and if the order total was over $150 then it also has to show a sign of confirmation.
+If a buyer claims they didn’t receive an item, it’s the seller’s responsibility to prove that they actually shipped the items especially when the seller is dropshipping on eBay.
+The seller has to upload the tracking number that that clearly shows the delivery was successful to the buyer’s address, and if the order total was over $150 then it also has to show a sign of confirmation.

 If the signature of confirmation is not available because the delivery man forgot it or whatnot then you are out of luck because eBay will side with the buyer.
 However, if the signature is there or if the delivery shows delivered (under $150) then eBay will mostly side with the seller.